-- Take a picture walk through the text and explain how the pictures help you understand the text.
-Write about your favorite type of weather. - Predict a picture that will be used to complement the txt, identify text and image connections and write a story about a sunny day.

-Before, After, and During the Reading- The students will elaborate and extend their understanding about a topic.

-Assessments- The students will be evaluated with assessments for progress, monitoring, and summative purposes

-- Student Activity Sheets
+Take a picture walk througe explain how the pictures help the text.
+Write about your weather. you understand Predict a picture that wi complement the text, identify connections and write a stor day. text and image Before, After, and During the Reading- The students will elaborate and extend their understanding about a topic.
+Assessments-The students will be evaluated with assessments for progress, monitoring, and summative purposes Student Activity Sheets □ Data Analysis □ Reader Quiz ☐ Interactive-ebook activities Benchmarks: Aspects of this unit will be assessed in a performance/ portfolio based mid year (weather and climate)and end of the year (the sun) assessment Learning Plan Resources: Science Readers: Content and Literacy in Science Learning Activities: Lesson and Duration Act es Ma aterials/Suggested Resources

-- Data Analysis

-- Reader Quiz

-- Interactiv-ebook activities

-Benchmarks: Aspects of this unit will be assessed in a performance/ portfolio based mid year (weather and climate) and end of the year (the sun) assessment

-Learning Plan Resources: Science Readers: Content and Literacy in Science Learning Activities: Lesson and Duration Activities Supplemental Materials What is Weather?
-Standards K-ESS2-1.
+What is Weather?

+New Jersey Student Learning Standards

+K-ESS2-1.
 Use and share observations of local weather conditions to describe patterns over time.

 Disciplinary Core Ideas ESS2.D: Weather and Climate Weather is the combination of sunlight, wind, snow or rain, and temperature in a particular region at a particular time.
 People measure these conditions to describe and record the weather and to notice patterns over time.
+(K-ESS2-1)

+Objective-

-(K-ESS2-1) Objective- The students will Compare and contrast two kinds of weather.
+The students will

+Compare and contrast two kinds of weather.

 Complete sentences about weather.

 Describe various weather conditions.

-Disciplinary Core Ideas Engage- Observe the local weather Explore- Make predictions about the book based on the title and the front cover.
+Disciplinary Core Ideas

+Engage- Observe the local weather

+Explore- Make predictions about the book based on the title and the front cover.

 Explain-Compare and contrast two types of weather and complete sentences about weather.
 Clarify any misconceptions about weather.
 Elaborate- Match weather with how it makes them feel- Before the Reading (pg.
 151), During the Reading (pg.
 152), After the Reading (pg.
+153)

-153) Evaluate- Your Turn Prompt (pg.
+Evaluate- Your Turn Prompt (pg.
 22 of the What is weather?
 Book), What is Weather?
 Quiz (pg.
 158), Data analysis, Hot and Cold (pg.
-159) Interactiv-ebook activities (optional) Create a weather graph to monitor and record the weather (daily, weekly, monthly) to be done throughout the school year Standards-Based Investigations Science Labs K-2 • How Can I make a thermometer? (pg.
-12) • What makes a tornado? (pg.
-13) • Where does rain come from? (pg.
-14) • How Can I make rain? (pg.
-24) • Where does frost come from? (pg.
-15) • How strong is the wind? (pg.
+159) Interactive-ebook activities (optional)

+Create a weather graph to monitor and record the weather (daily, weekly, monthly) to be done throughout the school year

+Standards-Based Investigations Science Labs K-2

+- How Can I make a thermometer? (pg.
+12)

+- What makes a tornado? (pg.
+13)

+- Where does rain come from? (pg.
+14)

+- How can I make rain? (pg.
+24)

+- Where does frost come from? (pg.
+15)

+- How strong is the wind? (pg.
 22)

-Changing Weather Standards
+Changing Weather